openssl/otc/futures.md

   the same lock.

-- Internal platform library with clearly defined internal headers.
-  (e_os.h is a mess, and all kinds of platform specific compensation code all over our source is a mess)
+- Internal platform library with clearly defined internal headers. e_os.h is a mess, and all kinds of platform specific compensation code all over our source is a mess.

-- Internal path building library (perhaps inspired from perl's File::Spec) (we currently handle the difference between VMS and unix-ish paths in an ad-hoc, and not very consistent manner)
+- Internal path building library (perhaps inspired from perl's File::Spec) We currently handle the difference between VMS and unix-ish paths in an ad-hoc, and not very consistent manner.

 - Better autoconfiguration of builds - automatically checking whether we can enable things like ec_nistp_64_gcc_128 or not